dpsframework/dpsframework.org/_proposals/P42-CLIPS-UG_en.md

 date:  '2022-03-27'
 modified:  '2022-08-10'
 status:  'In process'
-title:  'CLIPS 6.4 User`s Guide in spanish'
+title:  'Proposal: CLIPS 6.4 User`s Guide, in spanish language'
-subtitle:  'Proposal for the translation of the technical manual: CLIPS 6.4 User`s Guide, revised by Giarratano and Riley, in 2021, into Spanish.'
+subtitle:  'Proposal for the translation of the CLIPS 6.40 User`s Guide technical manual, 2021 version'
-headtitle:  'The CLIPS 6.30 Users Guide of 2014 is an almost essential piece of documentation to get started in non-imperative programming guided by events and actions.
-It has been reviewed by Dr. Giarratano J.C. and Edited by Riley last year, 2021.
-The new version of CLIPS 6.40 User Guide contains the latest advances from version 6.40.'
+headtitle:  'Since the first version of the CLIPS 6.20 User`s Guide, in March 2002, this technical manual has been an essential piece to get started in non-imperative programming guided by facts and actions.
+It has been progressively revised with every CLIPS release.
+The latest version of this guide has been reviewed by Dr. Giarratano J.C. and Edited by Gary Riley in April 2021.
+And now includes the latest advances introduced in CLIPS version 6.40.'
 imagepath:  'images/clips-640/'
 images:
   -  'cug-640-banner.png'

 ---

+##  To-Do List:
+- [x]  \(1) Build navigation system by chapters.
+- [x]  \(2) Mechanism to not alter the source code of examples.
+- [x]  \(3) Translation of chapters Introduction, 1st, 2nd, 3rd and 4th.
+- [x]  \(4) Review system of directories and images
+- [ - ]  \(5) Translation of chapters 5th, 6th and 7th (completed Part-I).
+- [ - ]  \(6) Translation of chapters 8th and 9th.
+- [ - ]  \(7) Translation of chapters 10th, 11th (completed Part-II COOL).
+- [ - ]  \(8) Translation of chapter 12 and support annex
+- [ - ]  \(9) Review and compilation as .epub and .pdf

 ##   Section 1: Identification
--  Responsible for the proposal: _FJ Aguayo_.
+-  Responsible for the proposal: _FJ Aguayo_[^traductor].
 -  Proposal date: April, 2022.
 -  Results location: GitHub repo.

-##   Section 2: Translation
+##   Section 2: Process
--  Google Translator and manual review are used, paragraph by paragraph, of the wording in Spanish.
+-  The goal is to make a complete translation, paragraph by paragraph, of version 6.4 of the CLIPS User Guide[^1].
 -  All source code is treated identically in both languages, and in the Web version, a header is added to each Code Listing.

 ###  2.1.
 Description of the proposal: